String Bean and Potato Salad

 - 1/2 bunch fresh oregano, leaves finely chopped

-Put the potatoes and garlic in a pot and cover with well-salted water.
-Bring to a boil over medium heat and cook until the potatoes are fork-tender, about 20 minutes; drain.
-When they are cool enough to handle but still hot, carefully cut the potatoes in half (try not to pull off the skins) and transfer to a large bowl.
-Finely chop the garlic and add it to the potatoes along with 2 tablespoons each vinegar and olive oil; season with salt.
-(It is important to do this while the potatoes are still warm so they absorb the vinegar and oil and are seasoned all the way through.)
+Put the potatoes and the garlic in a pot of well-salted water, to cover, and bring the water to a boil over medium heat.
+Cook until they are "fork" tender, about 20 minutes.
+When the potatoes are tender all the way through, remove them from the water and when they are cool enough to handle, but still hot, carefully cut the potatoes in half.
+Try not to pull the skins off.
+Chop the garlic and add it along with 2 tablespoons each vinegar and olive oil, and season with salt, to taste.
+It is important to do this while the potatoes are still warm so they will absorb the vinegar and oil and be seasoned all the way through.

-Meanwhile, bring another pot of well-salted water to a boil over medium heat.
+While the potatoes are cooking, bring another pot of well-salted water to a boil, over medium heat.
 Set up a bowl of ice water and season it generously with salt.
-Add the haricots verts to the boiling water and cook until tender, 5 to 6 minutes (bite a bean to be sure they are properly cooked); drain and immediately put in the ice water to "shock" them, or stop the cooking.
-When they are cold, drain the haricots verts and let them dry a little.
+Add the beans to the boiling water and cook them until they are tender, about 5 to 6 minutes.
+Bite a bean to be sure they are properly cooked.
+When the beans are cooked, put them immediately in the bowl of salted ice water to stop the cooking or to "shock" them.
+When they are cold, remove them from the water and let them dry a little.
 Cut them in half.

 In a large bowl, toss together the potatoes, beans, olives, oregano and scallions and crushed red pepper.
 Stir to combine well, taste and adjust the seasoning, if needed.
 Add the remaining oil and vinegar, if needed.